Temporary Salary Adjustment

 - Rationale for why the employee is assuming the duties

-- Job title and range of the higher level position
+- Job title and compensation grade of the higher level position

 - An explanation of the higher level job duties being assumed